0

 Yoel Brim post on X about the political ties of Bnei Baruch and Hanoch Milwidsky

-Institutional inaction in this context is not an administrative anomaly.
-Complaints are filed against a structure that has media resources, internal discipline, and representatives in parliament.
+Police inaction stands out against this background: complaints were filed against a movement with media resources, internal discipline, and representatives in parliament.

 August 11, 2022.
 Omri Maniv.
 Testimony of “A”